North American University

-North American University (NAU) is a private, non-profit, full-service university in Stafford, Texas.
+North American University (NAU) is a private university in Stafford, Texas.
 NAU offers bachelor's and master's degree programs in Business Administration, Criminal Justice, Computer Science, and Education.
 In the fall of 2013, the university changed its name from Texas Gulf Institute to its current name.

 History

 NAU is an institution of higher education founded as Texas Gulf Institute in April 2007.
 The institute offered certificate programs for the first two years of its inception.
 Upon approval by the Texas Higher Education Coordinating Board (THECB) to offer bachelor's degree programs in July 2010, the school applied to change its name to North American College (NAC).

 During the 2010–11 academic year the college moved into its new administrative and educational building located at 3203 N. Sam Houston Pkwy West in Houston, Texas.
 In 2017, physician Serif Ali Tekalan was appointed the third president of the university, succeeding Recayi "Reg" Pecen, an engineer, who had been appointed in 2012.

 In May 2013, the college had its first commencement.
 The class of 2013 included twelve students; nine graduated with a bachelor's degree in business administration and three with a bachelor's degree in interdisciplinary studies in education.

 In the fall of 2013, NAC changed to its name to North American University (NAU).
 There are more than 800 students in its ESL, bachelor's degree and master's degree programs.
 Students come from over 33 U.S. states and over 54 countries.